dcoai/nftables_port/dev_docs/capabilities.md

 ## Quick Start (Development)

-The fastest way to get NFTex working with kernel operations:
+The fastest way to get NFTables.Port working with kernel operations:

 ```bash
 # Compile the project